Pre-Qualification vs. Pre-approval

 Two often confused terms in the home buying process are a mortgage loan pre-qualification and a home loan pre-approval.
 Here’s what you really need to know about each one.

-Getting pre-approved provides you with a tentative commitment from a specific lender for mortgage funding.
+A pre-approval provides you with a tentative commitment from a specific lender for mortgage funding.

 With a pre-approval in hand you can start your shopping.
-Real estate agents and sellers will take you much more seriously when you have your mortgage funding in place.
+Real estate agents and sellers take you much more seriously when you have your mortgage funding in place.

 If you’re planning to buy a house in the future but aren’t financially ready, talk to a professional.
 Meet with them face-to-face and provide them with all of your financial documentation.
 Go through a pre-home buying consultation so they tell you what to do to become pre-approved in the future.